 In the Victorian language of flowers, the wolf’s bane symbolized caution, misanthropy, and treachery.
 When given as a gift, wolf’s bane was often used to send a warning and to say take care, for danger lies ahead.

 The flowers have long been associated with caution and even death.
 Many ancient cultures used the plants to make a poison that tipped arrows, spears, or javelins that were used to hunt — such as wolves, ibex, whales, and bears — or in war.
 The flowers are also the stuff of legend.

 In Greek mythology, aconite was said to originate from the slobber of the three-headed dog Cerebrus, guardian of the gates of hell.
-Ovid wrote that as Heracles chained and drug the monster out of Hades, the dog’s slobber fell on the ground and aconite flowers grew.
+Ovid wrote that as Heracles chained and dragged the monster out of Hades, the dog’s slobber fell on the ground and aconite flowers grew.
 The goddess Athena used wolf’s bane to transform Arachne into a spider; Medea used wolf’s bane in wine in an attempt to position Theseus.

 European folklore includes the plant in witches’ brews and flying ointments.
-In the Dark Ages, it was also believed to either cause or cure lycanthropy, or “werewolfism.”
-A 13th-century Japanese folktale tells of servants who mistook dried wolf’s bane for sugar, and suffered unpleasant consequences.
+In the Dark Ages, it was also believed to either cause or cure lycanthropy or “werewolfism.”
+A 13th-century Japanese folktale tells of servants who mistook dried wolf’s bane for sugar and suffered unpleasant consequences.

 Wolf’s Bane Flowers in Art, Literature, and Popular Culture

 Shakespeare uses the symbolism of toxic aconitum in Henry IV, describing it as a “venom of suggestion” that can be used to cause problems in relationships.
 In Hamlet, Laertes uses an aconite-tipped blade to kill Hamlet.